-with high resistance.
-However, this resistance, in the order of a few k, is significantly less than the internal resistance of the digital voltmeters, usually equal to 10 M.
+They are endangered, although still used as rapid indicators of the order of magnitude or variation of the measured voltage.
+They usually consist of one millimeter in series with high resistance.
+However, this resistance, of the order of a few kΩ, is significantly lower than the internal resistance of digital voltmeters, usually equal to 10 MΩ.

-For this reason, analog voltmeters introduce a greater disturbance in the circuits in which they are introduced than digital voltmeters.
+For this reason, analog voltmeters introduce a greater disturbance into the circuits into which they are introduced than digital voltmeters.

-To limit this disturbance, we went so far as to use galvanometers with a sensitivity of 15 micro-ampers for full-scale on universal controllers (combination voltmeter-micro-ampermeter
+To limit this disturbance, we went so far as to use galvanometers with a sensitivity of 15 micro-amps for full scale on high-end universal controllers (voltmeter-micro-ammeter-ohmmeter

-A magnetoelectric voltmeter consists of a galvanometer, thus a very sensitive magnetoelectric millimeter, in series with an additional resistance of high value (from a few k to a few hundred k).
+A magnetoelectric voltmeter consists of a galvanometer, therefore a very sensitive magnetoelectric millimetermeter, in series with an additional resistance of high value (from a few kΩ to a few hundred kΩ).

-A voltmeter is made at several calibers of measurement by changing the value of the additional strength.
-For alternating current measurements, a diode straightener bridge is interspersed, but this process can only measure sinusoidal tension.
+A voltmeter with several measuring gauges is made by changing the value of the additional resistance.
+For ALTERNATING CURRENT MEASUREMENTS, a diode rectifier bridge is interspersed but this method can only measure sinusoidal voltages.
 However, they have a number of advantages : they do not require a battery to operate.

-Moreover, at the same price, their bandwidth is much wider, allowing AC measurements on several hundred kilohertz where a standard digital model is limited to a few hundred hertz.
+In addition, at the same price, their bandwidth is much wider, allowing AC measurements over several hundred kilohertz where a standard digital model is limited to a few hundred hertz.

-This is why they are still widely used in testing on high-frequency electronic equipment (HI-FI)
+It is for this reason that they are still widely used in testing on electronic equipment operating at high frequencies (HI-FI)

-They usually consist of a dual-ramp analog-digital converter, a processing system and a display system.
+They usually consist of a dual ramp analog-to-digital converter, a processing system and a display system.

-It can only be used to measure sinusoidal voltages in the frequency domain of electrical distribution networks.
-The voltage to be measured is straightened by a bridge of diodes and then treated as a continuous voltage.
-The voltmeter then displays a value equal to 1.11 times the average value of the upright voltage.
-If the tension is sinusoidal, the result displayed is the effective value of the tension; if it is not, it makes no sense.
+It can only be used for the measurement of sinusoidal voltages in the frequency range of electrical distribution networks.
+The voltage to be measured is straightened by a diode bridge and then treated as a DC voltage.
+The voltmeter then displays a value equal to 1.11 times the average value of the rectified voltage.
+If the voltage is sinusoidal, the result displayed is the effective value of the voltage; if it is not, it makes no sense.

 True effective voltmeter

-The majority of devices on the market do this in three steps :
+The majority of devices on the market perform this measurement in three steps :

-1 - The voltage is high squared by an analog precision multiplier.
+1 - The voltage is raised squared by a precision analog multiplier.

-2 - The device performs analog-digital conversion of the average voltage square
+2 - The device performs the analog-to-digital conversion of the average of the square of the voltage

-3 - The square root of this value is then performed digitally.
+3 - The square root of this value is then performed numerically.

-Because the precision analog multiplier is an expensive component, these voltmeters are three to four times more expensive than the previous ones.
-The near-total digitization of the calculation reduces the cost while improving accuracy.
+Since the precision analog multiplier is an expensive component, these voltmeters are three to four times more expensive than the previous ones.
+Near-total digitization of the calculation reduces cost while improving accuracy.

 Other measurement methods are also used, for example :

-- Analog-digital conversion of the voltage to be measured, then fully numerical processing of the calculation of the \square root of the middle square.\
+- Analog-to-digital conversion of the voltage to be measured, then fully digital processing of the calculation of the "square root of the average square".

-- Equalization of the thermal effect generated by the variable voltage and that generated by a continuous voltage which is then measured.
+- Equalization of the thermal effect generated by the variable voltage and that generated by a DC voltage which is then measured.

-- RMS (From English Root Mean Square meaning \average square root\) - The value RMS filtering that eliminates the continuous (medium value) component of the voltage, and achieves the effective value of the voltage ripple.
+- RMS (from English Root Mean Square meaning "square root average") - The value RMS is obtained through filtering that eliminates the dc component (average value) of the voltage, and allows to obtain the effective value of the voltage ripple.

 The first digital voltmeter was designed and built by Andy Kay in 1953.

-The measurement with a voltmeter is done by plugging it in parallel to the portion of circuit whose potential is desired to be known.
+The measurement with a voltmeter is carried out by connecting it in parallel to the portion of the circuit whose potential difference is desired.

-Thus, in theory, in order for the presence of the device not to change the distribution of potentials and currents within the circuit, no current should circulate in its sensor.
-This implies that the internal resistance of the said sensor is infinite, or at least as great as possible in relation to the resistance of the circuit to be measured.
+Thus in theory, so that the presence of the device does not change the distribution of potentials and currents within the circuit, no current should flow in its sensor.
+This implies that the internal resistance of said sensor is infinite, or at least is as great as possible compared to the resistance of the circuit to be measured.